jgeraigery/SpotlightHelp/pages/ConnectLinux/linux_welcome.md

-{% include tip.html content="See the collections used by Spotlight Enterprise to monitor Linux server: [Collections][unix_collections]." %}
+{% include tip.html content="See the collections used by Spotlight Enterprise to monitor Linux server: [Collections][linux_collections]." %}